What is OWASP?

 “We are an open community dedicated to enabling organizations to conceive, develop, acquire, operate, and maintain applications that can be trusted.
 All of our projects, tools, documents, forums, and chapters are free and open to anyone interested in improving application security”

 In short, OWASP’s tools and resources are available for anyone anywhere, which is one of their core values.
-Application developers, software architects, cybersecurity authors and anyone looking to test any idea or implementation can contribute to these projects.

 One of their most prominent projects is the OWASP top ten, a standard document which aims to spread awareness about the 10 most critical software security flaws which affect the worldwide web.